Origin

 Ecological Impact

+Listed as a Category I invasive species for all regions of Florida by the Florida Invasive Species Council and listed as a prohibited aquatic plant and Noxious Weed by the Florida Department of Agriculture and Consumer Services.
 Forms dense canopies that can eliminate underlying vegetation by blocking out sunlight and is considered to be a fire threat to trees.
 This plant can completely change an entire ecosystem by replacing native fauna and flora.
 It can be found in shady or sunny damp areas in yards or along the road; as well as on the edges of lakes, creeks, hammocks, and upland woodlands.
 Spores are spread year round.
-Listed as a Category I invasive species by the Florida Exotic Pest Plant Council (FLEPPC).

 Description